 Amy McGettrick, MD is a native Vermonter who grew up in the Champlain Islands.
 Dr. McGettrick graduated from the University of Washington with a B.S. in Nursing.
 After working as a registered nurse, she went to medical school at the University of Vermont and received the Edward E. Friedman Excellence in the Practice of Family Medicine Award.
 She completed her Family Medicine Residency at Fletcher Allen Health Care and is a member of the American Academy of Family Physicians.
 Her professional interests include providing comprehensive care to individuals and families across the lifespan.
 She enjoys spending free time with family and friends, traveling, spending time outdoors, and enjoying live music.
 Accepting new pediatric patients birth to 18 years old.

 Megan O’Brien, FNP was born and raised in Vermont and is returning after living in Maine for the past several years.
 She received her bachelor’s degree at University of Vermont.
 Prior to entering the field of healthcare, Megan worked in international education where she had the opportunity to work and travel abroad.
 After attending the University of Southern Maine, where she received her master’s of nursing degree, she worked at a community health center in rural Maine.
 Megan is excited to return to Burlington and hopes to continue working with individuals and their families to improve their health and wellness.
 In her free time she enjoys spending time with family and friends, salsa dancing, sailing, and skiing.
-Accepting new adult and pediatric patients.
+Accepting new pediatric patients birth to 13 years old.

 Psychiatry Providers at Champlain Islands Health Center